cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 Examples:

-To get the latest request status for the current user:
+To get your latest request status:

 ```shell
 curl -sS \